 - 1. RamamruthamS."Strength of Material" DhanpatRai, 1992 - 2.
 Popov E. "Mechanics of Materials", Pearson Education, Limited, 1991. - 3.
 Rajput R. K. "Strength of Material" S. Chand Publishers, 2006. - 4.
-Singh Sadhu &Sandhu "Strength of Materials" Khanna Publishers, 1999. - 5.
-Debabrata Nag and ChandaAbhijit"Fundamentals of Strength of materials", Wiley India publisher, 2010.
+Singh Sadhu & Sandhu "Strength of Materials" Khanna Publishers, 1999.

+5. Debabrata Nag and ChandaAbhijit"Fundamentals of Strength of materials", Wiley India publisher, 2010.

-Course Title: Surveying Lab
+Course Title: Surveying Lab Paper Code: CIV211

-- 1. Measurement of distance, ranging a line. - 2.
+- 1. Measurement of distance with chain and tape, ranging a line. - 2.
 Measurement of bearing and angles with compass, adjustment of traverse by graphical method. - 3.
-Different methods of leveling, height of instrument. - 4.
-Different methods of leveling, rise & fall methods. - 5.
-Measurement of horizontal and vertical angle by theodolite. - 6.
-Determination of tachometric constants and determination of reduced levels by tachometric observations. - 7.
-Plane table survey, different methods of plotting. - 8.
-Two point & three point problem. - 9.
-Determination of height of an inaccessible object. - 10.
+Levelling Exercises, height of instrument and rise & fall methods. - 4.
+Measurement of horizontal and vertical angle by theodolite. - 5.
+Determination of tachometric constants and determination of reduced levels by tachometric observations. - 6.
+Plane table survey, different methods of plotting. - 7.
+Two point & three point problem. - 8.
+Determination of height of an inaccessible object. - 9.
 Setting out a transition curve.
-Setting out of circular curves in the field using different methods.
+Setting out of circular curves in the field using different methods. - 10.
+Surveying with Total Station(Detailed layout of a Traverse)